 XS365 EXERCISE TESTING AND PRESCRIPTION (4).
 A study of the current guidelines and recommendations of exercise testing and prescription as outlined by the American College of Sports Medicine (ACSM).
 The basics of testing in the laboratory and in the field are discussed with emphasis on evidence-guided application of testing and program design.
 Prerequisite: AT355.

 XS432 EXERCISE SCIENCE SEMINAR: PROFESSIONAL BEST PRACTICES (1).
 This is a discussion-based course designed to explore current issues, research, professional practice, and more as related to exercise science.
-Prerequisites: XS130 and senior standing.
+Prerequisites: XS130 and Junior/Senior standing.

 XS440 PRINCIPLES OF ATHLETIC TRAINING/DRUG ABUSE & POLICY MAKING (2).
 A course designed to teach the principles of athletic nutrition, drug abuse, and policy making.
 The course topics would include the following: fueling the athlete, drug abuse and the athlete, and how to write athletic policies.
 Prerequisite: HP230.